jmerle/glo-web-clipper/README.md

 # Install the dependencies
 yarn

-# Generate the icons
+# Generate the icons and the API client
-yarn generate-icons
+yarn generate

 # Decide what you want to do next